luismarques/qemu/docs/opentitan/pyot.md

                         run tests with matching filter, prefix with "!" to exclude matching tests -k SECONDS, --timeout SECONDS
-                        exit after the specified seconds (default: 60 secs) -R, --summary         show a result summary
+                        exit after the specified seconds (default: 60 secs) -z, --list            show a list of tests to execute and exit -R, --summary         show a result summary
   -T FACTOR, --timeout-factor FACTOR
                         timeout factor